ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>End-to-end Project Implementation</blockquote>

 <h3>4.
-Docker — Intro - <a href="https://medium.com/jungletronics/docker-intro-1c73f32db840" target="_blank" rel="noopener noreferrer">link</a></h3>
+Secure Your Code With GitHub Actions & Open-Source Tools - <a href="https://medium.com/itnext/secure-your-code-with-github-actions-open-source-tools-6ecb524e3bb3" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `J3`**
+✍️ **posted by `Andrew Blooman`**

-<blockquote>How To Create a Rails 7 Project with Docker Setup- FinanceAppSeries — #Episode 4</blockquote>
+<blockquote>Secure Code Review for Terraform Code and Docker Images using checkov, tfsec and trivy</blockquote>

 <h3>5.
-Building a Local Data Lake from scratch with MinIO, Iceberg, Spark, StarRocks, Mage, and Docker - <a href="https://medium.com/data-engineer-things/building-a-local-data-lake-from-scratch-with-minio-iceberg-spark-starrocks-mage-and-docker-c12436e6ff9d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `George Zefkilis`**
+✍️ **posted by `Niels Cautaerts`**

-<blockquote>Hello again, fellow technology enthusiasts!
-I am a software/data engineer who transitioned from data science.
-The learning curve in this…</blockquote>
+<blockquote>Containerization has revolutionized the software industry, but using them blindly for everything without considering their drawbacks or…</blockquote>